Squelsh84/the-chefs-cookbook/README.md

 ## Acknowledgements

-- Another big thank you to my mentor Seun Owonikoko who guided me through another projectand to all the great people on Slack who take give their time to answer peoples questions.
-Many problems I have encountered have already been answered there.
+- Another big thank you to my mentor Seun Owonikoko who guided me through another project and also a special thank you to Joke Heyndels who saved me on the last day by helping me greatly with my project.  to all the great people on Slack who take give their time to answer peoples questions.Many problems I have encountered have already been answered there.